arcAman07/SequenceModels/README.md

 # SequenceModels

 For example, for supervised learning tasks, there is an input block and a target block and we want to learn to predict targets from inputs.
-Learning to predict a cat/dog label (Label(["cat", "dog"])) from 2D images (Image{2}()) is a supervised image classification task
+Learning to predict a cat/dog label (Label(["cat", "dog"])) from 2D images (Image{2}()) is a supervised image classification task.

 A block is not a piece of data itself.
 Instead it describes the meaning of a piece of data in a context.
 That a piece of data is a block can be checked using [checkblock](block, data).
 A piece of data for the Label block above needs to be one of the labels, so checkblock(Label(["cat", "dog"]), "cat") == true, but checkblock(Label(["cat", "dog"]), "cat") == false.